fteem/ghstatus/README.md

 ```

 And often I didn't know if it's my internet connection's fault, or GitHub's APIs had problems.
-And I am too lazy to open the browser and check status.github.com
+And I am too lazy to open the browser and check status.github.com everytime I see the message above.

 ## Installation